CWood-sdf/spaceport.nvim/README.md

             callOutside = true,
         },
     },
-    -- if this is null, the screen will be centered position = {
+    -- if this is nil, the screen will be centered position = {
         -- Positive values are from the top, negative values are from the bottom row = -1,